 Our museum director is Robert Hulse, and our learning manager is Katie Edwards get in touch by email or phone: 020 7231 3840.

-Our trustees make sure we are run properly and help us decide our strategy, they are: John Attree, Emily Gee, Andrew MacManus, John Schofield, Jane Stancliffe.
+Our trustees make sure we are run properly and help decide strategy: John Attree, Peronel Craddock, Emily Gee, Benjamin Hobbs, Andrew McManus, Nick Mansell, Maureen Nolan, John Schofield, Jane Stancliffe.

 More information about the charity and its finances, including its Annual Reports, can be found at the Charity Commission website.